UWPCE-PythonCert/IntroPython2016a/slides_sources/source/session07.rst

   A particular object of a class: a specific circle

 object
-  The general case of a instance -- really any value (in Python anyway)
+  The general case of an instance -- really any value (in Python anyway)

 attribute
   Something that belongs to an object (or class): generally thought of